You can conceive with a donor embryo

 Third-party reproduction involves a donor who is willing to provide gametes (reproductive material) to a couple or individual hoping to get pregnant.
-Over time, oocyte (egg) and sperm donation has become familiar to those searching for viable choices to resolve infertility.
-Donor embryos are the latest option for patients, and one of the most intriguing.
+Over time, egg and sperm donation has become familiar to those searching for viable choices to resolve infertility.
+However, you can also use a donor embryo.

-Texas Fertility Center has a large (and growing) third party reproduction practice and, as a result, believes that it is important to take part in the conversation within the medical community as well as in one-on-one discussions with patients, about this new frontier in assisted reproductive technology.
+Texas Fertility Center has a large (and growing) third party reproduction practice.
+As a result, it is important to take part in the conversation about this new frontier in assisted reproductive technology.

 Although Texas Fertility Center has shared information and insights about donor embryos on our website for quite some time, we are only recently beginning to provide donor embryos as part of our established donor program.
 As this is a new service, many of our patients may have questions about the use of donor embryos, which some people also call “embryo adoption”.
 Texas Fertility Center welcomes inquiries, and provides a brief list of issues to consider here: